DonGroovy1120/cors-anywhere/README.md

 This package does not put any restrictions on the http methods or headers, except for cookies.
 Requesting [user credentials](http://www.w3.org/TR/cors/#user-credentials) is disallowed.
-The app can be configured to require a header for proxying a request, for example to avoid a direct visit from the browser.
+The app can be configured to require a header for proxying a request, for example to avoid a direct visit from the brows
 ## Example

 ```javascript